lamestation/lamestation-library-reference/map/TestCollision.md

 ---

 LameMap has collision support built in.
 You can test whether or not collision has occurred with `map.TestCollision`, passing the rectangle to test.

+{% include info %}
+Only valid map regions are tested for collisions; positions that are off the map area will always return 0.
+{% include infoend %}